acuoci/ATP/practicals/openfoam-docker/openfoam-docker-windows/README.md

 ```
 docker build --no-cache -t openfoam/openfoam4atp:latest -f ../Dockerfile .
 ```
 This operation must be performed just once.
-Check that the image was correctly installed opening the Docker interface, and verifying if an image is present, as in the following figure:
+Check that the image was correctly installed opening the Docker interface, and verifying that an image is present, as in the following figure:

 <img src="./figwin/images.JPG" alt="imges" width="1200"/>